-The project proposes to construct a tidal docking structure consisting of a 6' x 20' access stairway, a 6' x 150' fixed wood pier, a 3' x 40' gangway, a 10' x 40' float and four (4) concrete block moorings resulting in 1,484 sq. ft. of permanent impact to tidal wetland and 120 sq. ft. of permanent impact to the previously developed 100' Tidal Buffer Zone.
-Since the proposed tidal dock will serve to provide a water dependent function, practicable alternatives along the 508+/-feet of shoreline are severely reduced.
-The proposed pier and gangway wil be placed over saltmarsh, however the proposed structure has been designed to have at least a 1:1 height to width ratio over the saltmarsh to reduce shading, as required by NH DES.
-The proposed tidal docking structure will provide recreational boating access to the Piscataqua River.
+The project proposes to expand an existing commerical tidal docking structure consisting of the addition of a 3' x 40' gangway and a 10' x 70' float attached to the existing fixed wood pier totaling 820 sq. ft. of permanent impact to tidal welands.
+The proposed tidal dock expansion will allow Esther's Marina LLC to expand the existing commercial business of renting kayaks to the general public to enjoy the adjacent Piscataqua River.
+Since the tidal dock expansion will serve to provide a water dependent function, practicable alternatives along the 210+/-feet of shoreline are reduced due to abutting properties with similar sturtcures, maintaining a 20 foot setback to property lines extended and maintaining navigational access to adjacent and nearby properties.
+The proposed structure has been placed to provide the intended function and provide safe navigation to and from the proposed float location.

-Irm@des.nh.gov or (603) 271-2147

-NHDES Wetlands Bureau, 29 Hazen Drive, PO BOX 95, Concord, NH 03302-0095

-www.des.nh.gov

-For standard permit projects, provide: A Coastal Functional Assessment (CFA) report (refer to Section 3); and A vulnerability assessment (refer to Section 4).
+For standard permit projects, provide:

+A Coastal Functional Assessment (CFA) report (refer to Section 3); and

+A vulnerability assessment (refer to Section 4).

 Explain all recommended methods and other considerations to protect the natural resource assets during and as a result of project construction in accordance with Env-Wt 603.04, Env-Wt 311.07, and Env-Wt 313.

 A Coastal Functional Assessment and a Coastal Vulnerability Assessment is attached to this application per Env-Wt 603.04.
 An Avoidance & Minimization Form is attached to this application, and also described in the attached narrative letter per Env-Wt 311.07 and Env-Wt 313.

 Provide a narrative showing how the project meets the standard conditions in Env-Wt 307 and the approval criteria in Env-Wt 313.01.

 The project plan set, specifically the Details-Sheet D1 includes all notes demonstrating compliance with Env-Wt 307 and Env-Wt 313.01.

-Irm@des.nh.gov or (603) 271-2147

-NHDES Wetlands Bureau, 29 Hazen Drive, PO BOX 95, Concord, NH 03302-0095 www.des.nh.gov

-VIIDES-V W-00-073 Provid e a project design narrative that includes the following: ⊠ A c liscussion of how the proposed project: • Uses best management practices and standard conditions in Env-Wt 307; Meets all avoidance and minimization requirements in Env-Wt 311.07 and Env-Wt 313.03; Meets approval criteria in Env-Wt 313.01; Meets evaluation criteria in Env-Wt 313.01(c); Meets CFA requirements in Env-Wt 603.04; and Considers sea-level rise and potential flooding evaluated pursuant to Env-Wt 603.05; ⊠ A c construction sequence, erosion/siltation control methods to be used, and a dewatering plan; and ⊠ A c liscussion of how the completed project will be maintained and managed. ga: rer e completed project will result in a permanent fixed pier, with an attached gangway and associated float.
-The ngway and float are/will be seasonal structures and will be removed in the non-boating season.
-Other than moval and re-installation, there is no maintenance or management of the tidal docking structure over its pected life span, which is 50-100 years. ⊠ Pro ovide design plans that meet the requirements of Env-Wt 603.07 (refer to Section 5); ovide water depth supporting information required by Env-Wt 603.08 (refer to Section 6); and str ("E na by r any major project that proposes to construct a structure in tidal waters/wetlands or to extend an existing ucture seaward, provide a statement from the Pease Development Authority Division of Ports and Harbors DP&H") chief harbormaster, or designee, for the subject location relative to the proposed structure's impact on vigation.
-If the proposed structure might impede existing public passage along the subject shoreline on foot or non-motorized watercraft, the applicant shall explain how the impediments have been minimized to the eatest extent practicable.
-Re view and comment by the Pease Development Authority will be provided to NH DES upon receipt.
+Provide a project design narrative that includes the following: A discussion of how the proposed project: Uses best management practices and standard conditions in Env-Wt 307; Meets all avoidance and minimization requirements in Env-Wt 311.07 and Env-Wt 313.03; Meets approval criteria in Env-Wt 313.01; Meets evaluation criteria in Env-Wt 313.01(c); Meets CFA requirements in Env-Wt 603.04; and Considers sea-level rise and potential flooding evaluated pursuant to Env-Wt 603.05; A construction sequence, erosion/siltation control methods to be used, and a dewatering plan; and A discussion of how the completed project will be maintained and managed. installation for repair or maintenance, there is no maintenance or management of the tidal docking structure over its expected life span, which is 50-100 years.
+Provide design plans that meet the requirements of Env-Wt 603.07 (refer to Section 5); Provide water depth supporting information required by Env-Wt 603.08 (refer to Section 6); and For any major project that proposes to construct a structure in tidal waters/wetlands or to extend an existing structure seaward, provide a statement from the Pease Development Authority Division of Ports and Harbors ("DP&H") chief harbormaster, or designee, for the subject location relative to the proposed structure's impact on navigation.
+If the proposed structure might impede existing public passage along the subject shoreline on foot or by non-motorized watercraft, the applicant shall explain how the impediments have been minimized to the greatest extent practicable.
+Review and comment by the Pease Development Authority will be provided to NH DES upon receipt.